HeardLibrary/digital-scholarship/script/r/stats.md

 As was the case with the t-test of means, in the `lm()` function, the name of the data column is the first argument of the function, followed by a tilde and the name of the grouping variable.

-Since the format required for a single factor ANOVA with two categories is exactly the same as the format required for a t-test of means, the same file could be used for either test, and the resulting P-values should be the same.
+Since the format required for a single factor ANOVA with two categories is exactly the same as the format required for a t-test of means, the same file could be used for either test.
+Since a single factor ANOVA with two levels is statistically equivalent to a t-test of means, the resulting P-values should come out the same.

 Unlike a t-test, which can only compare two groups, a single factor ANOVA can check for differences among three or more levels of a treatment.
 For example, if you replace the following line for the first line in the script, the ANOVA will compare the effect of red, green, and blue light based on [these data](https://github.com/HeardLibrary/digital-scholarship/tree/master/data/r/color-anova-example.csv):